eyeinthesky6/VibeKit/docs/env-vars.md

 # Environment Variables

 All backend configuration is managed via environment variables.
 This file lists all required and optional variables, their purpose, and where to find more info.
+The backend is now located in `/backend`, and the environment variable template is `/backend/.env.example`.

 ---